 Whether Twitter survives and in what form, it's obvious that its universality is gone.
 The clarity of being

 @brand — and not having to specify anything else! — was very valuable, and it was something that Facebook or Google, for all their ubiquity, could never deliver.

 There is value in a single digital town square, and in being able to be part of a single global conversation.
 Twitter was a big part of how I kept up with goings-on in tech from my perch in provincial Italy.
 Timezones aside, Twitter meant that not being in Silicon Valley was not a major handicap, because I could catch up with everything that was begin discussed in my own time (in a way that would not have been possible if more real-time paradigms like Clubhouse had taken off).

 Of course town squares also attract mad people and false prophets, for the exact same reason: because they can find an audience.
 This is why it is important for town squares to have rules of acceptable behaviour, enforced by some combination of ostracism and ejection.

 Twitter under Musk appears to be opposed to any form of etiquette, or at least its enforcement.
 The reason people are streaming out of the square is that it is becoming overrun with rude people who want to shout at them, so they are looking for other places to meet and talk.
-There is nothing quite like the town square that was Twitter, so everyone is dispersing to cafes, private salons, and underground bars, to continue the conversation with their particular friends and fans.
+There is nothing quite like the town square that was Twitter, so everyone is dispersing to cafes, private salons, and underground speakeasies, to continue the conversation with their particular friends and fans.